Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 You can import all the modules from a package together or individually.
 For example: the map() function resides in the `functional` module in the `algorithm` package, so you can import it as:
 `from algorithm.functional import map`.
-Optionally, you can also compile the package into a `.mojopkg` or `.📦` file that’s easier to share (see § 13.3.2).
+Optionally, you can also compile the package into a `.mojopkg` or `.📦` file that's easier to share (see § 13.3.2).

 ## 13.2 Importing a local Mojo module
 Doing this is as easy as for Python modules.